paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-038-administrative-remedies-for-false-claims-and-statements.md

     (xvi) benefits under part A of the Energy Conservation in Existing Buildings Act of 1976, which are intended for the personal use of the individual who receives the benefits or for a member of the individual’s family.

+(3) **Adjustment for Inflation.—** — The maximum amount in paragraph (1) shall be adjusted for inflation in the same manner and to the same extent as civil monetary penalties under the Federal Civil Penalties Inflation Adjustment Act 11 So in original.
+Probably should be followed by “of 1990”. ([28 U.S.C.
+2461](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section2461&num=0&edition=prelim) note).

 **(d)**

 (1) On or after the date on which a reviewing official is permitted to refer allegations of liability to a presiding officer under subsection (b) of this section, the reviewing official shall mail, by registered or certified mail, or shall deliver, a notice to the person alleged to be liable under [section 3802 of this title](./chapter-038-administrative-remedies-for-false-claims-and-statements.md#section-3802).
 Such notice shall specify the allegations of liability against such person and shall state the right of such person to request a hearing with respect to such allegations.

 (2) If, within 30 days after receiving a notice under paragraph (1) of this subsection, the person receiving such notice requests a hearing with respect to the allegations contained in such notice—

-  (A) the reviewing official shall refer such allegations to a presiding officer for the commencement of such hearing; and
+  (A) the reviewing official shall refer such allegations to a presiding officer for the commencement of such hearing;

+  (B)

-  (B) the presiding officer shall commence such hearing by mailing by registered or certified mail, or by delivery of, a notice which complies with paragraphs (2)(A) and (3)(B)(i) of subsection (g) to such person.
+    (i) in the case of a referral to a presiding officer described in subparagraph (A) or (B) of section 3801(a)(7), the presiding officer shall commence such hearing by mailing by registered or certified mail, or by delivery of, a notice which complies with paragraphs (2)(A) and (3)(B)(i) of subsection (g) to such person; or

+    (ii) in the case of a referral to a presiding officer described in subparagraph (C) of section 3801(a)(7)—

+      (I) the reviewing official shall submit a copy of the notice required by under paragraph (1) and of the response of the person receiving such notice requesting a hearing—

+        (aa) to the board of contract appeals that has jurisdiction over matters arising from the agency of the reviewing official pursuant to [section 7105(e)(1) of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section7105/e/1&num=0&edition=prelim); or

+        (bb) if the Chair of the board of contract appeals declines to accept the referral, to any other board of contract appeals; and

+      (II) the reviewing official shall simultaneously mail, by registered or certified mail, or shall deliver, notice to the person alleged to be liable under section 3802 that the referral has been made to an agency board of contract appeals with an explanation as to where the person may obtain the relevant rules of procedure promulgated by the board; and

+  (C) in the case of a hearing conducted by a presiding officer described in subparagraph (C) of section 3801(a)(7)—

+    (i) the presiding officer shall conduct the hearing according to the rules and procedures promulgated by the board of contract appeals; and

+    (ii) the hearing shall not be subject to the provisions in subsection (g)(2), (h), or (i).

 **(e)**